fpcyan/AmazonCloneWIP/README.md

 ### Phase 1: User Authentication, Product and Shopping Cart Model, and JSON API (1 days)

-I will begin the project with user sign up and authentication.
+To kick off the project, I will  with user sign up and authentication.
 Signing up or signing in redirects to a customized version of the home page as a landing page.
 The home page acts as the container for the application's root React components, particularly for browsing products.
 After authentication and models, I will end Phase 1 by implementing a full JSON API for Products.

 [Details][phase-one]